IBM/itaa-markdown/README.md

+## Access Considerations

+GitHub Pages is designed to host your personal, organization, or project pages from a GitHub repository.
+In the [GitHub Pages Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site), the following is called out:

+    GitHub Pages is available in public repositories with GitHub Free and GitHub Free for organizations, and in public and private repositories with GitHub Pro, GitHub Team, GitHub Enterprise Cloud, and GitHub Enterprise Server.

+It is important to understand who can view the Pages.
+- In Public GitHub, since the repository has to be public, anyone can see the generated GitHub Pages
+- In Enterprise GitHub, the repository can be private, BUT the *published site will be visible to all enterprise members*.

+To limit access to your GitHub Pages, one option is to serve up the pages from a local machine.
+- Execute steps 1 through 3 outlined in the [Refreshing your Pages](#refreshing-your-pages-using-command-line-execution) section
+- When the `make serve` command is completed, you can view the pages using the URL generated, for eg, `http://127.0.0.1:8000/{github_account}/{repo_name}/`

 ## Customization

 The export utility uses [MkDocs](https://www.mkdocs.org) with the [ejs](https://ejs.co/) template engine to generate the markdown files.
 The [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/) theme for [MkDocs](https://www.mkdocs.org) is then used to generate the GitHub Pages.